michaelxwang/michaelxwang.github.io/_posts/2020-12-31-tax-check-list.md

 If you have HSA (Health Savings Accounts), please provide:

-- Is it a "self-only" plan (insurance only covers yourself) or a family plan?
+- Is it a "self-only" plan (insurance only covers yourself) or a family plan? i.e. does the insurance cover only yourself or a family member as well?
 - [1099-SA](https://www.irs.gov/pub/irs-pdf/f1099sa.pdf) or the amount spent from HSA.
-Zero is also a valid number and meaningful information.
+Zero is also a meaningful number.
+- All the spending from the HSA were used for medical purpose and not reimbursed?
-- Amount you contributed yourself _apart from payroll process_.
+- Amount you contributed yourself by depositing a check or making a bank transfer.
 - [5498-SA](https://www.irs.gov/pub/irs-pdf/f5498sa.pdf) if you have it (optional).

 ### Financial Assets